Classes, Geek Sessions, Demos

 A class for bards, heralds and marshalls, or anyone else who wants to be heard about using your whole body to support your voice when speaking in front of people.

-Day long dye pots (Saturday or Sunday), HL Oswyne Walston
+Day long dye pots, HL Oswyne Walston

 A dye area where we spend the day dyeing various items.
 Not a class or demo, but just a stop by, drop in, type of thing.
 We might even go forage and make a dye pot on the spot!
 Indigo and weld for certain.